chingisooinar/CDP_EDITH/README.md

 # Objective

-- Provide a user-friendly web application that edits images quickly and with minimal user effort.
+- Provide a user-friendly web application that edits Anime characters quickly and with minimal user effort.
 # Requirements
 - Pytorch > 1.7
 - opencv